sharkdp/bat/README.md

 `bat` looks good on a dark background by default.
 However, if your terminal uses a light background, some themes will work better for you.
 For example, the `GitHub` theme is made for light backgrounds.
-To set your theme permanently, put `export BAT_THEME="GitHub"` in your shell's startup file (like `.bashrc`).
-If you'd like to see the other available themes, run `bat --list-themes`.
-You can also make your own theme by following the
-['Adding new themes' section below](https://github.com/sharkdp/bat#adding-new-themes).
+You can also make your own theme by following the ['Adding new themes' section below](https://github.com/sharkdp/bat#adding-new-themes).

 ### Output style